-Ancheer 40″ Mini Trampoline/Rebounder Review
+Ancheer 40″ Mini Trampoline Review

-Weight limit: 220 lb.
+Weight limit: 220 lbs

 Recommended for: Teens + All active individuals.

 ‘Ancheer’.
 Sounds a lot like an Indian mispronunciation of an English phrase.
 Consequently, our expectations weren’t high at all.
 However, turns out we were wrong in all our jingoist glory.
 We kid, of course.

 Let’s start off with the design.

 We tried the drab and bland black version, but you don’t have to.
-The trampoline is available in a variety of colors – blue, grey and our favorite, red.
+The trampoline is available in a variety of colors – blue, grey, and our favorite, red.
 It doesn’t look cheap any way you slice it, so there’s that.